Epilepsy - Neuraxpharm UK

 What are the main types of epilepsy?

-There are many types of epilepsy, including focal epilepsy, generalised epilepsy, and combined generalised and focal epilepsies.
-Doctors will investigate the types of seizures that are experienced and what has caused them to help them to classify the type of epilepsy.4
+There are many types of epilepsy, including focal epilepsy, generalised epilepsy, and combined generalised and focal epilepsy.
+Doctors will investigate the types of seizures that are experienced and what has caused them to help them to classify the type of epilepsy.

-There are over 30 different types of epileptic seizures.3 In some seizures people remain alert, while others can cause loss of awareness.
-They may cause shaking and jerking or give people unusual sensations.5 The main seizure types and their symptoms are covered in detail in the symptoms section below.
+In some seizures people remain alert, while others can cause loss of awareness.
+They may cause shaking and jerking or give people unusual sensations.
+The main seizure types and their symptoms are covered in detail in the symptoms section below.

 How many people have epilepsy?